vilvamani/boomi-eks/SUBMODULE_README.md

-# Re-using Amazon EKS Quick Start as a component in your own project
+# Re-using Boomi EKS Molecule Quick Start as a component in your own project

 This Quick Start is designed as a framework for deploying kubernetes based applications into Amazon EKS using AWS CloudFormation.
 It can be used to provide: